top of page

 "(ON)stoffelijk." emerged during a period of personal transition marked by the loss of someone important to me.
 Rather than retreating inward, this experience motivated me to travel and forge deeper connections with others.
 The project marked a shift in my artistic approach - from focusing on personal, introspective themes to engaging more broadly with the outside world and its constant state of flux.

-"(ON)stoffelijk" represents both literally and metaphorically my artistic evolution toward more open, outward-facing work, serving as a bridge between my earlier, more personal works and my current practice that embraces broader perspectives and deeper engagement with the world around me.
+"(ON)stoffelijk" represents both literally and metaphorically my artistic change toward more open, outward-facing work, serving as a bridge between my earlier, more personal works and my current practice that embraces broader perspectives and deeper engagement with the world around me.

 We live in a constant state of flux.
 We never stand still and are always changing.
 Somewhere in an infinite and unanswerable cycle full of coincidences.